 Burden of proving that case of accused comes within exceptions.
-108. When a person is accused of any offence, the burden of proving the existence of circumstances bringing the case within any of the General Exceptions in the Bharatiya 40 Nyaya Sanhita, 2023 or within any special exception or proviso contained in any other part of the said Sanhita, or in any law defining the offence, is upon him, and the Court shall presume the absence of such circumstances.
+108. When a person is accused of any offence, the burden of proving the existence of circumstances bringing the case within any of the General Exceptions in the Bharatiya Nyaya Sanhita, 2023 or within any special exception or proviso contained in any other part of the said Sanhita, or in any law defining the offence, is upon him, and the Court shall presume the absence of such circumstances.

 - (a) A, accused of murder, alleges that, by reason of unsoundness of mind, he did not know the nature of the act.
 The burden of proof is on A. - (b) A, accused of murder, alleges that, by grave and sudden provocation, he was deprived of the power of self-control.
-The burden of proof is on A. - (c) Section 117 of the Bharatiya Nyaya Sanhita, 2023 provides that whoever, except in the case provided for by sub-section (2) of section 122, voluntarily causes grievous hurt, shall be subject to certain punishments.
-A is charged with voluntarily causing grievous hurt under section 117.
-The burden of proving the circumstances bringing the case under sub-section (2) of section 122 lies on A. - 109.
-When any fact is especially within the knowledge of any person, the burden of proving that fact is upon him.
+The burden of proof is on A. - (c) Section 325 of the Bharatiya Nyaya Sanhita, 2023 provides that whoever, except in the case provided for by section 335, voluntarily causes grievous hurt, shall be subject to certain punishments.
+A is charged with voluntarily causing grievous hurt under section 115.
+The burden of proving the circumstances bringing the case under said section 120 lies on A.

+109. When any fact is especially within the knowledge of any person, the burden of proving that fact is upon him.